robymus/rubylicious/README.md

 ## Compiling

+It's designed to be developed on Linux, with crosscompiling to win32.
+It might be possible to compile on native Windows, but the dependencies might not work as they are now.

 `./create-build-files.sh` to create the ninja build files in build/

 `./b-linux.sh` or `./b-win.sh` to build the binaries (stored in `build/(linux|win32)`)